Sanst150505/Financial-dashboard/README.md

 - understand monthly cashflow and spending patterns
 - switch between `Viewer` and `Admin` roles on the frontend
 - use a dark/light theme toggle

-The app is intentionally built with mock data and local state because the assignment does not require backend integration.
-The goal was to create a polished, intuitive, and responsive interface that demonstrates frontend thinking, component structure, and attention to UI detail.

 ## Screenshots